ministryofjustice/check-financial-eligibility/README.md

 The API version is specified through the accept header, as follows:

-    ``` Accept:application/json;version=2```
+    ``` Accept:application/json;version=3```

-The only currently acceptable version is 2.
-If no version is specified, version 2 is assumed.
+The only currently acceptable version is 3.
+If no version is specified, version 3 is assumed if alternative versions are developed.

 ## Generation of API documentation